openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/openstack/openstack_setup_solo.md

 ![](/images/image_create_details.png)

 Fill out the other parts of the form as necessary, these will be individual to you.
+It is **recommended** that the **minimum disk size is 10GB** and the **minimum RAM is 2048MB**.
 When all the information needed to create an image has been written into the form, the `Create image` button will become available, hit it to create the image.

 !!!
 The image may take some time to load.